Questions and Answers About LCUSD Funding and Measure LC Parcel Tax

 The vast majority of local school funding comes from the State.
 Unfortunately, the State of California provides far less money per student than nearly every other state in the country – and with changes in the state funding formula, La Cañada schools receive some of the lowest levels of per student funding in California.
 We can’t rely on the State if we want to have high quality schools in our community.
 While our local education foundation works hard to support our students with its private fundraising efforts, it can’t close state funding gaps.

 Local voter support has been a key factor in the success of La Cañada schools.
 To protect our high performing schools, in 2009, nearly 75% of La Cañada Flintridge voters approved Measure LC, a local parcel tax, and renewed it in 2014.
 Measure LC provides reliable funding to protect the most essential instructional programs for our students.
-The measure is set to expire in 2021 unless local voters renew it.
-Therefore, the Board of Education is considering placing a renewal measure before local voters in an upcoming election.
+The measure is set to expire in 2021 unless renewed by local voters.
+Therefore, the Board of Education has placed a renewal of the Measure LC parcel tax on the March 3, 2020 ballot.

-This funding has been central to the LCUSD budget.
-If voters authorize a renewal, this funding source would continue to maintain our high performing schools.
-The existing measure has provided stable and locally controlled funding to protect the most essential instructional programs for local students over the past 10 years – keeping LCUSD schools some of the best in California.
+Measure LC would renew existing locally-controlled funding that has been central to the LCUSD budget.
+If voters authorize a renewal, this funding would continue to maintain our high performing schools.
+In 2009, local voters approved an education parcel tax of $450/year by 75% to make up for inadequate State funding, and then renewed it in 2014.
+Over the past 10 years, Measure LC has provided stable and locally controlled funding to protect the most essential instructional programs for local students – keeping LCUSD schools some of the best in California.

-Funds generated from this local funding stream stay in La Cañada schools to:
+Funds generated from Measure LC would stay in La Cañada schools to allow LCUSD to continue to:

 • Attract and retain the most qualified teachers